Land Use / Master Use Permit - Shoreline

 Pay outstanding fees.
 Once our review is complete, you will get an email for any outstanding fees.
 You must pay these fees in your portal before we publish our decision.

 Submit an appeal.
-If you or a member of the public disagree with our decision, you may file an appeal with the Seattle Hearing Examiner within 14 days from when we publish our decision.
+If you or a member of the public disagrees with our decision, you may file an appeal with the Shoreline Hearings Board within 21 days from when we publish our decision.
 If appealed, the appeal will be heard by the Shorelines Hearings Board.

 Pay final fees.
 We will notify you if you need to pay any final fees before we issue your permit.